 Come enjoy the 2009 Georgia O’Keeffe film in which Joan Allen stars as acclaimed artist Georgia O’Keefe.
 Smitten with photographer Alfred Stieglitz (Jeremy Irons), O’Keefe is devastated to discover her beloved husband has strayed.
 A retreat to Taos, New Mexico, however, provided the painter with the inspiration for “The Lawrence Tree,” one of her most famous works.
 Ed Begley, Jr. and Tyne Daly co-star.

-It is free to come enjoy the movie.
-Light refreshments will be available for purchase.
-Chairs will be available but feel free to bring your own!
+It is free to come enjoy the movie for overnight and day pass guests.
+Chairs will be available.

 Georgia and Ida O’Keeffe